mwri/temporalstate/README.md

 ]
 ```

+If a second parameter is given, then either `null` or the next
+change for that variable is returned (not an array of changes).

 #### prev

 This returns the previous change (after the one passed as an
 argument).
+If one paramter is given then much like
-Much like [prev](#prev) multiple changes may be
+[prev](#prev) multiple changes may be returned if they are
-returned if they are of the same time.
+of the same time.

 ```javascript
 let prev_changes = db.prev({timestamp: 20, name: 'weather', val: 'sunny'});
 ```

-Here, `next_changes` will be a list of objects, like:
+Here, `prev_changes` will be a list of objects, like:

 ```javascript
 [ { timestamp: 12, name: 'sun', val: 'rising' },